ntutic/json_scrapy/docs/intro/install.rst

 To install Scrapy using ``conda``, run::

-  conda install -c conda-forge scrapy
+  conda install -c conda-forge jscrapy

 Alternatively, if you’re already familiar with installation of Python packages, you can install Scrapy and its dependencies from PyPI with::